qaul/qaul.net/docs/protocols/Qaul-Routing-Protocol.md

 subject's full key (to verify a signature) or a fresher profile than it has cached.
 The `ProfileRequest` is addressed to the subject (the envelope `destination`); `cached_version` is the requester's cached `profile_version`, or 0 if none.
+The envelope's `source` follows the source-addressing rule of Section 11.4, which is what allows the `ProfileResponse` to travel more than one hop back.

 The subject's host answers with a `ProfileResponse`.
 A node that holds the requested profile cached MAY answer on the subject's